Research on Rolfing® Structural Integration

 Fascia Research Congress

 The fourth conference is September 18-20, 2015 in Washington D.C.
 The theme is "Issues in Fascia Research: A critical examination for the scientist and clinician.
 What do you want and need to know – and how do you get it?"
 Complete details can be found at www.fasciacongress.org/2015.

 Third International Fascia Research Congress

-The third conference took place in Vancouver, BC, Canada in March, 2012.
+The third conference took place in Vancouver, BC, Canada on March 28-30, 2012.
 This sold-out conference offered presentations on the theme: "Fascia: What do we notice, What do we know?
 Continuing the Scientist/Clinician Dialogue.".
 Complete details can be found at www.fasciacongress.org/2012.

 Second International Fascia Research Congress

 The second conference at Vrije Universiteit, held October 27-30, 2009, continued the high level of scientific presentations set in the first conference.
 The Amsterdam, Netherlands Congress was a four day schedule followed by an additional day of post-conference clinical workshops.
 This added new dimensions – presentation of the clinical practices, both in lecture/demonstrations and in small group sessions, and integration with academic faculty conducting rehabilitation research..For complete details go to www.fasciacongress.org/2009.